 You can also build-your-own mac-and-cheese dream dish by making selections from a customizable menu of ingredients, including 15 types of cheeses.
 Notably, S'Mac accommodates those with food restrictions that might otherwise be deprived, with vegan and gluten-free varieties on the menu, too.
 Whatever you order, it comes served up in a cast iron skillet of bubbly cheese-and-pasta deliciousness.

-Beecher's Handmade Cheese has made a business of knowing cheeses, with its Flatiron District cheese factory and café turning out row after row of artisanal handmade cheese.
+Beecher's Handmade Cheese has made a business of knowing cheeses, with it's Flatiron District cheese factory and café turning out row after row of artisanal handmade cheese.
 Just downstairs, you can visit The Cellar, a working cheese cave that doubles as a restaurant, where you'll find the "World's Best" mac and cheese just begging to be ordered off the menu.
 Go ahead and order one and see if you don't agree: made with penne pasta (instead of standard macaroni) and blended with Beecher's signature creamy Flagship and Just Jack cheeses – along with a hint of spice – you'll be dreaming of this baked-to-perfection mac and cheese for some time to come.

 This SoHo temple to mac and cheese is completely devoted to the dish, with a focus on organic ingredients and artisanal cheeses.
-Even the casual eatery's design scheme, with its shades of yellows and browns, is done so in ode to the cult of mac and cheese.
+Even the casual eatery's design scheme, with its shades of yellows and browns, is done so in an ode to the cult of mac and cheese.

 Choose from a dozen incarnations on the menu, like the classic cheddar-and-American plate to more experimental takes like the Mayan Chipotle (made with chicken diablo, Chihuahua cheese, and green onions) or the Mac Reuben (a combo of braised corned beef, pickled sauerkraut, Swiss cheese, and crumbled rye bread crumbs).
 Or, go all out on the indulgent Mac Lobsta’, made with chunks of fresh lobster, cognac, tarragon, and mascarpone.
 Just keep in mind that the space is small, so you may need to settle on takeout.

 This chain of NYC eateries specializes in simple American classics that that are cooked up with the freshest of ingredients, and there's little that fits the bill more than macaroni and cheese.
 Order up their smoky mac and cheese appetizer, realized with pasta spirals coated in melted smoky gouda that's served in an oven baking dish.
 The only thing that could make it better?
 Opting in for some crumbled bacon atop the dish's browned crust.
-Westville has five outposts in Manhattan and one in DUMBO, Brooklyn.Continue to 5 of 9 below.
+Westville has six outposts in Manhattan and one in DUMBO, Brooklyn.

 At this longstanding Greenwich Village go-to for all things cheese, rest assured that a near-divine take on mac and cheese comes firmly fixed on their menu.
-Order up Murray’s Cheese's signature mac and cheese dish, in which elbow macaroni comes coated in a secret blend of four cheeses.
+Order up Murray’s Cheese's signature mac and cheese dish, in which elbow macaroni comes coated in a secret blend of four kinds of cheese.
 Or, experiment with their seasonal mac and cheese offering, which regularly rotates out and is conjured up based on seasonal flavors and ingredients.

 Since it first opened in 1837, fine dining restaurant Delmonico's has kept its customers coming back again and again with palate-pleasing menus that have evolved with the taste buds from generation to generation.
 Case in point today is this superlative side dish: mouthwatering mac and cheese mixed up with Alaskan king crab.
-Made with torchio pasta, a blend of Parmesan and Crucolo cheeses, and a generous serving of king crab, it's good enough to order all on its own.Continue to 9 of 9 below.
+Made with Torchio pasta, a blend of Parmesan and Crucolo cheeses, and a generous serving of king crab, it's good enough to order all on its own.